Pear porridge with cinnamon yoghurt

-Now here’s a pear-fect breakfast recipe from the N kitchen.
-There are so many delicious […]Read more
+Here’s a pear-fect breakfast recipe from the N kitchen.
+Try this delightful twist with cinnamon […]Read more

 By the time they’re between the ages of three and five years old, your child will have experienced a range of tastes and textures of food.
 At this age, children are generally quite happy to explore different cuisines as they enjoy the range of flavours (as long as they’re not too spicy) so don’t be afraid to be adventurous.